lorossi/colorize/README.md

 colorize.ResetStyle()
 ```

 Set truecolors text and background colors!
-This gives the users more colors than its rgb counterpart but it's less supported (Win10 powershell and linux terminal support this)
+This gives the users more colors than its rgb counterpart but it's less supported (Win10 powershell and linux terminal support this):

 ```go
 colorize.SetFgTruecolor(255, 255, 0)